Cambodia: Khmer Rouge regime (1975–1979)

 Estimates as to how many people were killed by the Khmer Rouge regime range from approximately 1 to 3 million; a cited figure is 2 million (about a quarter of the population).
 This era gave rise to the term Killing Fields, and the prison Tuol Sleng became known for its history of mass killing.
 Hundreds of thousands fled across the border into neighbouring Thailand.

-The regime disproportionately targeted ethnic minority groups.
-The Cham Muslims underwent purges with as much as half of their population exterminated.
-Khmer Rouge leader Pol Pot was determined to keep his power and disenfranchise any enemies or potential threats, and thus increased his violent and aggressive actions against his people.
+While the regime targeted ethnic minority groups at disproportionately higher rates relative to their population size, the absolute majority of victims were ethnic Khmer.
+The Cham Muslims underwent purges with as much as half of their population exterminated, while forced repatriation in 1970 and deaths during the regime reduced the Vietnamese population in Cambodia from between 250,000 and 300,000 in 1969 to a reported 56,000 in 1984.
+Khmer Rouge leader Pol Pot was determined to keep his power and disenfranchise any potential threats, escalating violence against the general population.

-Forced repatriation in 1970 and deaths during the Khmer Rouge era reduced the Vietnamese population in Cambodia from between 250,000 and 300,000 in 1969 to a reported 56,000 in 1984.
-Most of the victims of the Khmer Rouge regime were not ethnic minorities but ethnic Khmer.
-Professionals, such as doctors, lawyers and teachers, were targeted.
+Professionals, such as doctors, lawyers, and teachers, were heavily targeted.
 According to Robert D. Kaplan, "eyeglasses were as deadly as the yellow star" as they were seen as a sign of intellectualism.
 By 1978, the entire legal system was eradicated by the Khmer Rouge regime.
-Judges and lawyers were executed after being deemed "class enemies" and only 6–12 legal professionals actually survived and remained in the country.

-Religious institutions were targeted by the Khmer Rouge.
-The majority of Khmer architecture, 95% of Cambodia's Buddhist temples, were destroyed.
+Judges and lawyers were executed after being deemed "class enemies", and only 6–12 legal professionals survived and remained in the country.
+Religious institutions were also targeted, resulting in the destruction of 95% of Cambodia's Buddhist temples alongside vast amounts of Khmer architecture.

 Vietnamese occupation and transition (1979–1992)

 In November 1978, Vietnamese troops invaded Cambodia in response to border raids by the Khmer Rouge and conquered it.
 The People's Republic of Kampuchea (PRK) was established as a pro-Soviet state led by the Kampuchean People's Revolutionary Party, a party created by the Vietnamese in 1951, and led by a group of Khmer Rouge who had fled Cambodia to avoid being purged by Pol Pot and Ta Mok.
 It was fully beholden to the occupying Vietnamese army and under the direction of the Vietnamese ambassador to Phnom Penh.
 Its arms came from Vietnam and the Soviet Union.

 In opposition to the newly created state, a government-in-exile referred to as the Coalition Government of Democratic Kampuchea (CGDK) was formed in 1981 from three factions.
 This consisted of the Khmer Rouge, a royalist faction led by Sihanouk, and the Khmer People's National Liberation Front.
 Its credentials were recognised by the United Nations.
 The Khmer Rouge representative to UN, Thiounn Prasith, was retained, and he had to work in consultation with representatives of the noncommunist Cambodian parties.
-The refusal of Vietnam to withdraw from Cambodia led to economic sanctions.
+The refusal of Vietnam to withdraw from Cambodia led to economic sanctions against it by the US.